Alfred Harmsworth, 1st Viscount Northcliffe: Ennobled

 Harmsworth was created a Baronet, of Elmwood, in the parish of St Peters in the County of Kent in 1904.
 In 1906, Harmsworth was raised to the peerage as Baron Northcliffe, of the Isle of Thanet in the County of Kent.
 The peerage was requested by King Edward VII, and was alleged to have been purchased.
 It remains a matter of speculation.
 He is reported to have joked that when he wanted a peerage he would buy one, "like an honest man."
 In 1918, Harmsworth was created Viscount Northcliffe, of St Peter's in the County of Kent, for his service as the director of the British war mission in the United States.

 Marriage

 Alfred Harmsworth married Mary Elizabeth Milner on 11 April 1888.
 She was appointed Dame Grand Cross of the Order of the British Empire (GBE) and Dame of Grace, Order of St John (D.St.J) during 1918.
 They did not have any children together.

 Children

 Lord Northcliffe had four acknowledged children by two different women.
 The first, Alfred Benjamin Smith, was born when Harmsworth was seventeen years old; the mother was a sixteen-year-old maidservant in his parents' home.
-Smith died during 1930, allegedly in a mental home.
+Smith died in 1930, allegedly in a mental hospital.
 By 1900, Harmsworth had acquired a new mistress, an Irishwoman named Kathleen Wrohan, about whom little is known but her name; they had two further sons and a daughter, and she died in 1923.